MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 - A Headless CMS, implemented using Strapi.
 - A frontend application, implemented using Next.js, that consumes the data from the Headless CMS and renders the blog pages.
 - A PostegreSQL database that stores the data for the Headless CMS.
-The CMS is hosted in Azure Container Apps, and the database will be hosted in Azure Database for PostgreSQL.
+The CMS is hosted in Azure Container Apps, and the database is hosted in Azure Database for PostgreSQL.
 They'll connect to each other via the endpoints built in the Strapi server implementation.

 Both of these applications are hosted in [Azure Container Apps](/azure/container-apps/overview).